kalxas/rasdaman/doc/main/02_inst-guide.rst

     $ export RASLOGIN=`rascontrol --login`

-\...and then a sample Unix shell script which starts all rasdaman servers defined in the system configuration, performing implicit login from the environment variable contents which has been obtained from the previous command and pasted into the shell script: ::
+and then a sample Unix shell script which starts all rasdaman servers defined in the system configuration, performing implicit login from the environment variable contents which has been obtained from the previous command and pasted into the shell script: ::